 Our dedication to diversity, multiculturalism, inclusion and equity is core to our mission.
 We know that to end the HIV pandemic, we must fight to dismantle the systems of oppression—racism, sexism, colonialism, ableism, and homophobia and other forms of injustice—that fuel HIV.
 Our team is one place that we are committed to doing this work.
 Health GAP has a compensation policy that aims to undo structural inequity by setting pay according to the position, not the individual.
 We also provide a competitive package of benefits and paid time-off, including fully employer paid medical, dental and vision insurance.

-Interested candidates should send a cover letter and curriculum vitae to email@example.com by Friday, April 27, 2018.
-Please put the job title in the subject line.
-Applications will be reviewed on a rolling basis.
+Interested candidates should send a cover letter and curriculum vitae to firstname.lastname@example.org by Friday, June 15, 2018.
+Please indicate the job title in the subject line.
+Applications will be reviewed on a rolling basis so it is strongly encouraged to apply early.

 Shaping U.S. Government policies